Mtanaka77/SIESTA_4.1_on_Vector_and_Parallel_Clusters/README.md

 ### Special Vector-Parallel Compiler ###

 For NEC's Intel vector-parallel compiler, however, one has the specified MPI and Scalapack packages, and needs to rewrite more steps.
-The arch.make script is shown as (3) of "arch.make-2", and the modified changes are summarized in "Annual Report (2021)" of this page.
+The arch.make script is shown as (3) of "arch.make-2", and the modified changes are summarized in "Annual Report (2021)" (PDF) of this page.
 The necessary changes and figures as well are shown partly in Japanese/English, so you may not miss the points.
 The files are corrected in "arch.make" and siesta-4.1-b4-LX.tar.gz.
 It is unzipped and does the shell script, and the "make" step is executed in ~/siesta-4.1-b4-LX/Obj (Ref.
 3).
-The run of CH4 molecules is tested in the directory ~/siesta-4.1-b4-LX/Examples/C96H384-MD35.
+The run of CH4 molecules is tested with 48 cores in the directory ~/siesta-4.1-b4-LX/Examples/C96H384-MD35.

 ### References: ###